samtaylorr/pd-engine/README.md

 Now you should be able to run `pd-engine.exe`

-Alternatively, you can run b.bat (and in vim use !:b)
+Alternatively, you can run b.bat (and in vim use :!b)